How Much Does TRT Cost in 2026? A Transparent Pricing Guide, Backed by Industry Data

 Why Transparent Pricing Matters

 TRT is a long-term commitment.
 Most men who start testosterone therapy will continue it for years, if not indefinitely.
 That makes cost predictability essential.
-You need to know what you are paying each month and be confident that the price reflects genuine, comprehensive care — not just the cheapest possible medication with everything else stripped out.
+You need to know what you are paying each month, and you need confidence that the price reflects genuine, comprehensive care, not just the cheapest possible medication with everything else stripped out.

 PrimeHealth Pricing: Everything Included, No Hidden Fees